mgmeti/sql/sql/joins.md

 #### [INNER] JOIN
 An INNER JOIN combines data from two tables where there is a match on the joining column(s) in both tables.

+Inner join is a query used to get rows from two or more table when join conditons are TRUE.

 It gives only matching records from multiplet tables.